wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

     !!! info
         When the 95th percentile of the selected metric exceeds the threshold provided here, alerts are triggered.

-6. In the **Emails** field, specify the list of emails that should be notified when the alert is generated.
+6. If required, specify the list of emails that should be notified when the alert is generated in the **Emails** field.

 7. Click **Add**.